open-horizon/examples/edge/services/speedtest/README.md

 ## Building

-To build and tag the `speedtest` service docker container for the local architecture, within this directory run make with no target:
+To build and tag the `speedtest` Service docker container for the local architecture, within this directory run make with no target:
 ```
     $ make
 ```